Artist Statement

 I also use a multidisciplinary approach that merges different art forms together, such as painting, sculpture, and installation.
 I experiment with new materials and techniques while staying true to the themes that are central to my artistic vision.
 Ultimately, my goal is to capture a glimpse into the human condition and provide a space for viewers to reflect and connect with the artwork on a deeper level.

 In addition to my current explorations of social alienation and memory, I am also interested in the concept of boundaries.
 I believe that by removing boundaries, both externally and internally, we can achieve greater creative expression and connect more deeply with others.
-To explore this concept, I often use simple lines and shapes to create powerful effects that allows for personal interpretation.
+To explore this concept, I often use simple lines and shapes to create powerful effects that allow for personal interpretation.

 Looking toward the future, I plan to continue exploring new themes and concepts that delve into the complexities of the human experience.
 I want to break down barriers, foster a sense of connection, and inspire positive transformation through my art.
 By pushing the boundaries of what is possible in terms of technique and content, I hope to continue growing as an artist and making a meaningful impact in the world of contemporary art.